iandoesallthethings/twitch-plays-vim/README.md

 - [x] Readonly filesystem except project dir
 - [x] Vpn for docker to protect IP.
 - [ ] Stream deck button to pause sending commands to vim
-- [ ] Donations to execute bash commands? 🤔
+- [ ] Donations to execute bash commands like npm or pip install? 🤔